 Do you think of yourself as a savvy chef in the kitchen?
 Are you looking to try out new and exciting recipes?
 Well now you can test out recipes created by some incredible up-and-coming student chefs.

 Hi everyone!
 My name is Renée Kohlman and Sweetsugarbean is my food blog I’ve been writing for nine years.
 I live in beautiful Saskatoon, Saskatchewan where I happily whip up delicious creations in my little green kitchen.
 Being a chef as well as a food writer and recipe developer, I’m lucky to have turned my passion for all things food into a career I love.
-I’m especially proud of my award-winning debut cookbook All the Sweet Things which was released in the spring of 2017 and won GOLD at the Taste Canada Awards for Best Single Subject Cookbook of 2017.
-I’m so proud of that accomplishment!
+I’m in the midst of working on my second cookbook: Vegetables: A Love Story, and it will be released in the fall of 2021.
+The last several months have been very busy, and I’m so proud of the work I’ve done so far.
+In case you’re wondering, yes, there will be a chapter devoted to Mushrooms and I can’t wait for you to see those delicious recipes.
 Free time (remind me what that is again) includes Netflix, reading, and spending time with my guy Dixon and four cats.